s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 # Project Overview:

-I will be showing a high level block explanaiton of how this database operates and then dive deep into each block showcasing how they work,patterns and idioms, and abstraction layers.
+I will be showing a high level block explanaiton of how this database operates and then dive deep into each block showcasing how each block works and what patterns/idioms, and abstraction layers are used and why.

 {% include image-gallery.html images="SQL_Overview.png" height="800" alt="DB Overview" %}